cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

    uses `^Q\d+$` for entities and `^P\d+$` for relationships
 3. Name - The preferred name of the relationship
-4. (Optional) Inverse Of - If the relationship can be defined as the inverse of another, put it's CURIE here
+4. (Optional) Inverse Of - If the relationship can be defined as the inverse of another, put its CURIE here
 5. Parent(s) - a comma-separated list of the relation's parents' CURIEs.
 This is a special case that doesn't appear in the relationships sheets because *isA* relationships are so important.